 Barbara’s case serves as an important warning for anyone signing up with a gym or personal trainer.

-“It’s a booming industry,” says Barbara’s lawyer, Shine’s Victorian General Manager Stuart Le Grand.
+“It’s a booming industry,” says Barbara’s lawyer, Shine’s Stuart Le Grand.
 “This is a timely reminder for anyone engaging in gym activities to ensure they appropriately select their personal trainer, and that their trainer is qualified and well-versed in their legal obligations.”
 Click here for more tips on how to ensure you stay safe during your workout.

 Because if something goes wrong during your training session, it’s not just your workout that can come to an end.